Thinkwise/docs/docs/kb/exchange.md

 #### Exchange 365

 The Connector is also able to communicate with Exchange 365.
-The first user returned by the exh_get_users procedure must be the user who can impersonate all other accounts.
-The Exchange version must be set to 5 (Exchange2013_SP1).
-The AutoDiscover service is enabled by default on Exchange365 so nothing needs to be set up for this.
+The first user returned by the exh_get_users procedure has to be the user who can impersonate all other accounts.
+The Exchange version has to be set to 5 (Exchange2013_SP1).
+The AutoDiscover service is enabled by default on Exchange 365, so nothing needs to be set up for this.

 #### Attachments